While going about my testing, I have found an alarming coincidence when testing appliances.

 Ask any motel manager, and they will agree that they spend a lot of money every year on replacing appliances in their rooms.
 Most typically hair dryers, heaters, and clothes irons.
 Although depending on the room layout, there may be another commonly failed appliance.
 Lamps can also have a high failure rate in some motels and hotels.

-The following photos are of some more recently failed appliances from hotels or motels.
+The following photos are of some commonly failed appliances from hotels or motels.

 You might well ask, if managers are replacing appliances so regularly, why is the testing schedule only every 2 years? - That is a good question, however there is an allowance in the standard that requires the responsible person to set an appropriate time-frame as they see fit to test more regularly.

 Another good question is, how did I find so many failed appliances?
-Quite simply, because the managers are too busy managing and the cleaners are not trained to identify hazards of this sort. - This is why all accommodation places should employ a specialised tester to ensure not only their compliance, but the safety of their clients.
+The answer is simple, because the managers are too busy managing and quite often are doing the job of 2 or more people.
+Also, the cleaners are not trained to identify hazards of this sort.
+There is also the possibility that an appliance has been recalled.
+At Kadec we try to stay current and keep you updated as we can. - This is why all accommodation places should employ a testing specialist to ensure not only their compliance, but the safety of their clients.